digbmc/reactor-jct/present-and-future.md

 Active four nuclear reactors.
 In 2004, it had to close two reactors as a condition of joining the EU.
 ### Ukraine
-More than half the electricity produced from NPPs.
+More than half of the electricity produced from NPPs.

 ## Expansion of Nuclear Power in Asia